kiba/Writings/atg/chp0_first_knockout.md

 The next thing he knew, he awoke entangled in the bodies of two other men.

-United States Air Force Colonel and Gulf War veteran Frank Cromwell groaned in absolute agony, his body feeling the aftermatch of striking two men and colliding into a wooden wall.
+United States Air Force Colonel and Gulf War veteran Frank Cromwell groaned in absolute agony, his body feeling the aftermath of striking two men and colliding into a wooden wall.

 It took a minute to register before he came to a conclusion.